-- Apply a static application grease to the hot runner alignment dowels.
-Refer to Section 3.4 for information about recommended lubricants. - If equipped, install the nozzle tip insulators.
-Refer to Section 5.13.9 for more information.
-4. - Remove all locks and tags.
-Refer to Section 2.5 for more information.
-5. - 6.
+- 3. Apply a static application grease to the hot runner alignment dowels.
+Refer to Section 3.4 for information about recommended lubricants. - 4.
+If equipped, install the nozzle tip insulators.
+Refer to Section 5.13.9 for more information. - 5.
+Remove all locks and tags. - 6.
 Reduce the clamp opening and closing speed.